albertvaka/MHI-WifiController/README.md

 There's one caveat: The wired controller won't know about the new state set by this, so it won't reflect it on the display.
 There is some logic in this code, though, to revert to the state set by the controller if any of it changes (ie: if you change the settings using the wired controller, they take precedence).

-You can also easily remove the WiFi parts of this and use it on an Arduino.
-The first commits of this repo, actually, ran on an Arduino.

 ## What about the hardware part?

 Software is soft, hardware is hard.